 Autarchy

 Autarchy, on the other hand, literally means self-rule—which does, in fact, specify that individuals rule themselves in the absence of an established ruling institution or government.
-And, as a core tenet in the philosophy Toward Autarchy, I also conceptualize self-rule/self-governance to include self-discipline, self-control, personal development, and non-egocentric living, along with the requisite personal responsibility inherent in individual liberty—thereby characterizing autarchy as ethical anarchy (currently under development, more to come on this, stay tuned!)
+And, as core tenets of the autarchist philosophy, I define self-rule/self-governance to include self-discipline, self-control, personal development, self-mastery, non-egocentric living, and stewardship—along with the requisite personal responsibility inherent in individual liberty—thereby characterizing autarchy as ethical anarchy.

 And of course, as an Autarchist, I also adhere to the principles of individualismIndividualism: The belief that all individuals are sovereign, being the sole and final authority over their own life, mind, body, labor, property, and wealth. and consensualismConsensualism: The belief that all interactions between individuals should be consensual among all involved, and not forced or coerced (or conversely, constrained or prohibited)..